-Other organizations requiring student participation that causes a student to miss a class may request sanction from the Board.
-If sanctioned by resolution of the Board, student participation in the organization's activities shall be subject to all provisions of statute and to Texas Administration Code Title 19, section 76.1001.
-If the Board does not grant sanction, any absences incurred by a student while participating with that organization's activities shall be subject to the attendance provisions of the Education Code.
+Other organizations requiring student participation that causes a student to miss a class may request sanction from a board.
+If sanctioned by resolution of the board, student participation in the organization's activities shall be subject to all provisions of statute and to 19 Administration Code 76.1001.
+If a board does not grant sanction, any absences incurred by a student while participating with that organization's activities shall be subject to the attendance provisions of the Education Code.
 19 TAC 76.1001(f) [See FEB]

-An extracurricular activity is an activity sponsored by the UIL, the Board, or an organization sanctioned by Board resolution.
-The activity is not necessarily directly related to instruction of the essential knowledge and skills, but may have an indirect relation to some areas of the curriculum.
+An extracurricular activity is an activity sponsored by the UIL, a board, or an organization sanctioned by board resolution.
+The activity is not necessarily directly related to instruction of the essential knowledge and skills but may have an indirect relation to some areas of the curriculum.

-Extracurricular activities include public performances (except as described below), contests, demonstrations, displays, and club activities.
+Extracurricular activities include, but are not limited to, public performances, contests, demonstrations, displays, and club activities.
 In addition, an activity is subject to this policy if any one of the following criteria applies:

 - The activity is competitive;

 - The activity is held in conjunction with another activity that is considered extracurricular;

 - The activity is held off-campus, except in a case in which adequate facilities do not exist on campus;

 - The general public is invited; or

 A student ineligible to participate in an extracurricular activity, but who is enrolled in a state-approved course that requires demonstration of the mastery of the essential knowledge and skills in a public performance, may participate in the performance if: